Preparing for a Baby: What You Actually Need

 Lansinoh Anti Coli Bottles.Good for breastfed babies if you’re combo feeding, and designed to help reduce colic.

-You do not need to perfectly prepare for every possible situation before your baby arrives.
+One thing I've learnt is that you don't need to prepare for every possible situation before your baby arrives.

 learn baby's preferences